sknaresh2000/azure-network-security-perimeter/README.md

 ## Lab
 The lab consists of Storage Account, Event Hub, Key Vault, Log Analytics Workspace and NSP.
 Key Vault will be used for Storage Account to enable encryption.
 Event Hub will be used to demonstrate centralized access control without enabling firewall access on the service level.
 Log Analytics workspace will be used for sending all of the NSP and service level logs.

+📌 **NOTE** : The identity used to provision resources should have *Contributor* and *Role Based Access Control Administrator* permissions.
+If you are going to execute Task 5, you will need *Resource Policy Contributor* permissions as well.

 ![image](images/NSP-AzurePolicy.png)

 ## Tasks